HerrNamenlos123/BatteryUI/README.md

-cmake ..               # Configure the build system cmake --build .        # Compile the executable ../bin/debug/example   # Run the resulting executable (or 'release')
+cmake ..               # Configure the build system cmake --build .        # Compile the executable ../bin/debug/example   # Run the resulting executable (or 'release' instead of `debug`)
 ```

 ### Building using Visual Studio (Windows)